 OK, so I built my dream bike from back in the day.
-It was fun.
-I liked the fact that I completed - really complete - a project in a month, or less than that if I wasn't waiting for various postal services.
-But I didn't plan on building any more bikes, because I had the bike I always wanted which I love.
-And then I accidentally ended up with a Ridgeback 603GX.
+Building it was fun!
+I liked the fact that I completed - really completed - a project in a month, and it would have taken less than that if I wasn't waiting for various postal services.
+Riding it is fun too!
+I didn't plan on buying or building any more bikes, because I had the bike I always wanted, which I love.

-I mean, not really accidentally; it was 20 miles away and selling for £63 in basically-unused and almost-completely-original condition on eBay, and I ended up with it because my brain went from zero to "this is going to be awesome" in exactly one hour and seven minutes.
+It was 20 miles away and selling for £63 in basically-unused and almost-completely-original condition on eBay, and I bought it because my brain went from zero to "this is going to be awesome" in exactly one hour and seven minutes.
 I didn't even buy it with a clear plan; that came after I got it home.
 I've not had a drink in four years!
 I can't even blame alcohol for this!

 Upgrade I did!
 A few years later everything had been replaced at least twice, except the frame itself which was replaced once.
 But I was on a budget (I paid for all this myself, from paper rounds).
-The plan that emerged shortly after buying this bike was to upgrade a few bits, but with all the retro parts I wish I could have afforded in the mid-to-late 90s.
+I couldn't afford the best or coolest parts back then.
+But I can now!
+The plan that emerged shortly after buying this bike was to upgrade a few bits, but with all the mid-to-late 90s parts I wish I could have afforded back then (with whatever modern parts are necessary to make it work).

 A few bits such as red-ish anodised Club Roost handlebars with NOS brace, an Azonic Shorty CNC stem, and purple titanium bolts that cost half as much as the bike.